cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 # Variables and constants

 Mindcode uses Mindustry Logic processor variables for its own variables.
-These variables can contain a number (integer or real), an object or a `null` value.
+These variables can contain a number (integer or real), an object, or a `null` value.
 An object can be a Mindustry object, such as a block or a unit, a Mindustry constant such as `@coal`, or a string such as `"Text"`.

 Variables aren't declared in Mindcode, they're created with first use. `count = 10` creates a variable named `count` and assigns a value of `10` to it.
 Variables that weren't previously written to have a value of `null` in Mindustry Logic.
 Once set, processor variables are preserved (even across game saves/loads) until the processor code is modified or the processor is destroyed.

 > [!IMPORTANT]
 > Mindustry Logic stores numbers as `double`, a 64-bit floating point value.
-To perform bitwise operations, such as
-> `&` or `<<`, the value is converted to a 64-bit integer (a Java `long`), the operation is performed and the result
-> is assigned to a `double` again.
-As a consequence, for bitwise operations the variables are able to hold only
-> about 52 bits or so.
+To perform bitwise operations, such as `&` or `<<`, the value is converted to a 64-bit integer (a Java `long`), the operation is performed and the result is assigned to a `double` again.
+As a consequence, for bitwise operations the variables are able to hold only about 52 bits or so.

 Mindcode is aware of the actual values you assign to variables.
 In some cases, knowing the actual value allows specific code optimizations to be performed, which are only valid for the value you've assigned to the variable in the source code (see [Data Flow Optimization](SYNTAX-6-OPTIMIZATIONS.markdown#data-flow-optimization)).
 Therefore, changing a value assigned to a variable in the compiled code might not produce the same results as changing the assigned value in the source code.
 For example, the following code:

 ```
 min = 0;